-Matcha Green Tea – The most common questions asked about Matcha by beginners
+The most common questions asked about matcha green tea.

 Matcha tea comes in a variety of grades.
-While the general method of growing and harvesting of various grades of Matcha is the same, the difference mainly comes natural climatic conditions, variety of tea plantation (known as cultivar), the type of leaves used to produce matcha i.e. young leaves versus mature leaves, first harvest leaves or subsequent harvest leaves.
+While the general method of growing and manufacturing of various grades of Matcha is the same, the difference mainly comes natural climatic conditions, variety of tea plantation (known as cultivar), the type of leaves used to produce matcha i.e. young leaves versus mature leaves, first harvest leaves or subsequent harvest leaves.

 Ceremonial Matcha is the best grade of Matcha in which the young, supple leaves are used, from the first harvest of the year, and veins and stems are meticulously removed before grinding into the fine powder.
-Hence Ceremonial Matcha has a subtle and earthy flavour intended to be consumed as hot tea.
-Ceremonial Matcha can be organic or Premium quality but non-organic.
+Hence Ceremonial Matcha has a subtle earthy flavor, with almost no bitterness, intended to be consumed as matcha green tea or latte.

-Culinary Matcha is lower grade of Matcha but not necessarily “poor” grade or quality.
-In Culinary Matcha, stems and veins of leaves are not removed and hence the resulting powder has a more prominent earthy, grassy and may be slightly bitter flavor.
-Culinary Matcha is more suitable for use as ingredient in various recipes such as shakes, cakes, desserts, etc. where it is mixed with other condiments and used in larger quantities.
-That is not say the Culinary Matcha cannot be consumed as hot tea as well with a sweetener of choice.
-Culinary Matcha can also be organic or normal.
+Culinary Matcha is usually from later harvests of tea leaves and hence leaves are more mature.
+In Culinary Matcha, stems and veins of leaves may not be removed and hence the resulting powder has a more prominent earthy, grassy and may be slightly bitter flavor.
+Culinary Matcha is more suitable for use as ingredient in various cooking and baking recipes such as shakes, cakes, desserts, cookies, pancakes, smoothies, etc. where it is mixed with other condiments and used in larger quantities.
+That is not say the culinary matcha cannot be consumed as hot tea as well with a sweetener of choice.

-What makes some Matcha products better quality and more expensive than others?
+What makes some matcha powders better quality and more expensive than others?

 There are several factors that determine the quality of Matcha and hence its price.
 Some of these are listed below: